 Here we are in Venice, the city that, with its shimmering lagoon and elegant Gothic palaces, makes millions and millions of tourists dream each year.

-On this first day, also aided by jet lag, we suggest you start exploring the city freely and map out its landmarks in your mind.
-The Grand Canal, the Rialto Bridge, San Marco.
-Start here and be ready because the best is yet to come!
+That’s why, on this first day, we suggest you start exploring the city freely and map out in your mind its iconic landmarks in your mind: the Grand Canal, Rialto Bridge, San Marco.

-So, once you've savored breakfast (perhaps from the terrace of some hotel overlooking the canals), it's time to hit the road.
+Once you've enjoyed breakfast (cornetto or cappuccino, perhaps on the terrace of a hotel overlooking the canals), it's time to hit the road for the second day of our itinerary of 2 weeks in Italy.

-We certainly suggest that you take advantage of a guided tour of the city, perhaps lasting a couple of hours.
-During the walk, you will learn about the history of our beloved Serenissima and visit some of its most important places.
-You will learn so much about the local culture that the hours of sightseeing will seem so short!
+We certainly suggest that you take advantage of a guided tour of the city.
+During the walk, you’ll learn about the history of the wonderful Venice, and visit some of its most important places.
+You’ll learn so much about the local culture that the hours of sightseeing will seem so short!

 If, on the other hand, you want to take home a great memory of your stay here, you could head to Noventa di Piave Designer Outlet and treat yourself to an intense afternoon of shopping among the best-known brands of Made in Italy and beyond.

 It's already evening.
-One last moonlit walk (don't miss it!), a romantic dinner by the canal and we are ready to continue our 14 day tour.
+One last moonlit walk (don't miss it!), a romantic dinner by the canal and we are ready to bid farewell to the magical and unforgettable Venice to continue our 14 day tour.

 Day 3.
 Departure to Milan

 After breakfast, it's time to depart.
-Depending on your interests, you can decide whether to leave immediately for Milan and take your time visiting the city, or make a quick stop in Verona and lose yourself in the streets of the city of Romeo and Juliet.
+Depending on your interests, you can decide whether to leave immediately for Milan, approximately 3 hours by car and 2.5 hours by train, and dedicate the day to explore it in a day; or make a quick stop along the way, for example, in the charming Verona, losing yourself in the streets of the city of Romeo and Juliet, exploring the spectacular Arena, the majestic Castelvecchio, and the streets and squares of the beautiful old town.

-Once you have arrived in Milan, it is time for sightseeing.
-A city that has become a metropolis over the past few years, a place that provides a plethora of cultural attractions, events and exhibitions.
-Not to mention that places like the Duomo, the Galleria Vittorio Emanuele and La Scala Theater are among the most incredible attractions you will see on your trip.
+Once you have arrived in Milan, you’ll find a city that has transformed into a thriving metropolis in recent years, full of cultural attractions, events and exhibitions: the Duomo, the Galleria Vittorio Emanuele, and the Teatro alla Scala are among the most elegant places you'll see during your 14 days in Italy.

-If you love shopping, then, Milan is one of the must-see places to visit, thanks to an offer of high-fashion brands that is nothing short of endless.
+Moreover, if you love shopping, in Milan you’ll find an offer of high-fashion brands that is nothing short of endless.

 Day 4.
 A day at the Cinque Terre